Maddie & Tae: 2010–2016: Early beginnings and Start Here

-2017–present: The Way It Feels and EP releases
+2017–2022: The Way It Feels and Through the Madness

 In early 2017, Maddie and Tae appeared on Forbes' 30 Under 30 - Music list at #20.
 They received two nominations for the 52nd annual Academy of Country Music Awards, including Vocal Duo of the Year.
 In June 2017, it was announced that Maddie and Tae had signed with UMG Nashville following the closing of Dot Records.

 In early 2018, Maddie & Tae signed with Mercury Nashville and released the single "Friends Don't."
 It has since peaked at number 33 on the Billboard Country Airplay charts.
 The duo was an opening act on Carrie Underwood's Cry Pretty Tour 360 which began on May 1, 2019.
 In March 2019, the duo released another promotional single entitled "Tourist in This Town."
 Their EP One Heart to Another was released on April 26, 2019.
 In May 2019, the duo released the song, "Die from a Broken Heart", which sold 7,000 units in its first week.
 The song reached a peak of number 2 on the US Country Chart and number 1 on Country Airplay chart.
 This was the duo's first number one single ince their debut single.

 Their second studio album, The Way It Feels, was released on April 10, 2020.
 A Christmas music EP, We Need Christmas, followed on October 23, 2020.
 In November 2021, Tae revealed that she and her husband were expecting their first child in the spring of 2022.

 The first volume of the pair's third studio album, the EP Through the Madness, Vol. 1, was released on January 28, 2022.
 That same year, they embarked on their "All Song No Static Tour", with Abbey Cone and Sacha as supporting acts.
+On September 23, 2022, the duo released the second volume of Through the Madness.

+2024–2026: What a Woman Can Do, Love & Light and split announcement

+On September 13, 2024, the pair released their EP What a Woman Can Do.

+On May 2, 2025, the duo released their third album, Love & Light.
+On December 8, 2025, the duo announced that they will be splitting following their upcoming tour.
+Their final performance together took place on April 26, 2026.

 Members

 Maddie Font

 Madison Kay "Maddie" Font (née Marlow) (born July 7, 1995) was raised in Sugar Land, Texas.
 She graduated from George Ranch High School in 2013.

 She is the duo's lead vocalist and also plays guitar, tambourine and mandolin.

 On November 22, 2019, Maddie married Jonah Font after eight years of dating.
 On September 9, 2023, the couple welcomed their first child, a son.

+Following the duo's disbandment in 2026, Font released her debut solo single "Drive Me Around" on September 4, 2026.